Cherry Pie (album)

 Cherry Pie is the second studio album by American glam metal band Warrant, released September 11, 1990.
-The album is the band's best-known and highest-selling release and peaked at number 7 on the Billboard 200.
-The album featured the top 40 hits "Cherry Pie" and "I Saw Red".
+The album is the band's highest-selling release, peaking at #7 on the Billboard 200.
+The album features the Top 40 hits "Cherry Pie" and "I Saw Red", as well as "Uncle Tom's Cabin" and "Blind Faith", which charted at #78 and #88 on the Billboard Hot 100, respectively.
+Cherry Pie is a notable release in the glam metal genre, selling over two million copies in the United States and being certified double-platinum by the RIAA.

 Production and marketing

-Cherry Pie was released on September 11, 1990 through Columbia Records.
+Cherry Pie was released on September 11, 1990, through Columbia Records.
 Like its predecessor, Dirty Rotten Filthy Stinking Rich, it was recorded at The Enterprise in Burbank, California.

+The music video for "Cherry Pie" featured model and actress Bobbie Brown, who had previously starred in music videos for the band Great White.
+Her appearance on the album cover and in promotional videos earned her the reputation as the "Cherry Pie girl", which she came to embrace over the years.
+Brown and Jani Lane met during the film shooting for the video, and later began a relationship.
+They were eventually engaged and married in 1991.

 It is rumored that Erik Turner and Joey Allen did not play on the album and that all guitar work had been performed by ex-Streets guitarist and session musician Mike Slamer.
 The rumor has never been verified, although Slamer's wife confirmed in 1998 that her husband played guitar on the record.
 The album's liner notes refer to Turner's function as "G-string" and Allen's as "Bong Riffs", adding that "Erik & Joey would like to thank Mike Slamer & Tommy Girvin for their Wielding G string Inspirations".
 Producer Beau Hill stated in a 2012 interview that Slamer did in fact play on the album.
-Beau had said to the band that the "songs are really great, but I think we’re a little weak in the solo department and so I like to bring somebody in".
+Beau had said to the band that the "songs are really great, but I think we're a little weak in the solo department and so I like to bring somebody in".
 Beau also stated that "everybody in the band signed off on it and everything was done above ground".

 Slamer was joined by numerous other guest performers; the record also features contributions from Jani Lane's brother Erik Oswald, guitarist C. C. DeVille from Poison, guitarist and bassist Bruno Ravel and drummer Steve West from Danger Danger, and singer Fiona.

 The album carried a parental advisory sticker in the United States, due to the final track, "Ode to Tipper Gore", which consisted of a collection of swear words cut from the band's live performances.
-A "clean" version of the album also existed, with the final track removed, and an audible "bleep" of a curse in a previous song, "Train, Train," which featured the line "All a-fucking-board" at the beginning of the uncensored version.
+A "clean" version of the album also existed, with the final track removed, and an audible "bleep" of a curse in a previous song, "Train, Train", which featured the line "All a-fucking-board" at the beginning of the uncensored version.

 Canadian cable-TV music network MuchMusic refused to air the "Cherry Pie" video on the grounds that it was "offensively sexist".